karantrehan3/scrapy-singh/README.md

     - `proxy` (optional): Proxy to use for scraping.
   - Starts the scraping process and saves the scraped data to a JSON file.

+### Note: Multiple requests to POST /scrape in the same runtime do not work.
+I am aware about the one issue where more than one API call won't yield results but will give an error `twisted.internet.error.ReactorNotRestartable`.
+This is because scrapy starts a reactor when `process.start()` is called and this cannot be restarted.
+There are solutions for this out there but I have not been able to integrate one in the current scenario yet.
+Working on resolving this.

 ## How Scraping Works

 1. **Scraping Process**: